lucasbuyatti/Juego-y-SmartContract/README.md

 ### Smart Contract Integration
 - The smart contract is not yet integrated into the web frontend and backend

-- The basic game flow I had in mind:
+- The basic game & blockchain flow I had in mind:

 	- Player 1 joins the queue.

-The “admin” automatically creates the on-chain object.
-Player 1 is then locked into the game.
+	- The admin automatically emits a transaction to create the on-chain object.

+	- The server notifies Player 1 that they can emit the transaction to stake their money and link their address to the object

-	- Player 2 joins the queue, and the game starts.
+	- Player 2 joins the queue and the server instructs them to emit the transaction to stake their money and link their address.

 ### Gas Fees (Admin Side)
 One major issue not yet addressed is gas fee management on the admin side